juliancoffee/magic_of_functional_programming/README.md

+# Idea
+Originally I wanted to make a presentation about Y combinator using spreadsheets, but unfortunately it's not possible within the limitations of them.
+So instead this talk was about magic in functional programming and how to push some limits.

 # Preparation
 I expect you to have OCaml, Clojure and C compiler (GCC) installed.
 And that you're running GNU/Linux.
 Later is not required, but in that case,